Alirezaaliniya/nias-course-widget/README.md

 == Description ==

-**Nias course widget** A cool and professional plugin for elementors who want to add a course section in every template they install that has no bugs and is SEO optimized.
+**Nias course widget** A cool and professional plugin for elementors who want to add a course section in every template they install that is SEO optimized.

 = Facilities =
 * All departments are similar to assistant professor